Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

 Optimal control faces unique challenges related to guaranteeing optimality and computational efficiency \cite{Kirk00}.
 These challenges are generally exacerbated when the dynamical system in question is a large-scale system, a classification based on the cardinality of state variables $n$ ($x\in\mathbb{R}^n$) being high (i.e. $n>10^2$ or $10^3$).
+Learning based methods can also struggle to guarantee feasible solutions.

 In this work, we introduce a simple algorithmic framework which utilizes (i) neural function approximation, (ii) dimensionality reduction, and (iii) distributionally robust optimization (DRO) to obtain computationally tractable optimal control for large-scale nonlinear optimal control problems.
 This contribution is important, considering that the majority of real-life dynamical systems (i.e. heat transfer, fluid dynamics, etc...) are inherently large-scale.
 This is partially a result of their representation with partial differential equations (PDEs), which when solved numerically are frequently represented with numerous state variables \cite{Biegler00}.
 Often, model-order reduction is applied to generate a ``control-oriented'' dynamical model when the true underlying system is complex and large-scale \cite{Kerschen00}.
 However, reductions can refute our ability to observe fundamental insights from our optimal control solution \cite{Hespanha00}.
 Reductions can also compromise the capability of maximizing the performance of the control policy.
-Hence, methods which enable control of the original large-scale system are important, but typically pose significant challenges.